allegro/allegro.tech/_posts/2016-08-30-embedded-elasticsearch.md

 Client client = node.client();
 ```

 We were happy with that solution.
 But then we started to struggle with external plugins, which cannot be
 simply added using `NodeBuilder`.
 We also discovered that in projects that use Elasticsearch we tend
 to create simple utility classes that make our tests easier.
 Those classes let us recreate indices using predefined
 schema and settings, start and stop a cluster for testing behaviour during cluster stability problems,
 and so on.
 We were not fully satisfied with this approach because our main dependency — Elasticsearch was
 not started in the same way, using a starting script, as in production environment, but using its internal
 classes.
 So we decided to create a tool that would solve these problems.

 ## Solution

 Our tool — embedded-elasticsearch is actually pretty simple.
 You describe desired Elasticsearch instance and
 it downloads proper archives and sets up everything.
 It also gives you control over created instance and
 it’s indices.

-To start using embedded-elasticsearch in your project add it as dependency; using Gradle:
+To start using embedded-elasticsearch in your project add it as a test dependency:

+Gradle:

 ```
 testCompile 'pl.allegro.tech:embedded-elasticsearch:1.0.0'
 ```

-or Maven:
+Maven:

 ```xml
 <dependency>